21 Songs in DADGAD Tuning (2023 with Tabs, Chords, Videos. and Tuning Guide)

 Behold!
 Fans of fingerstyle for we have yet another master of the craft for you!
 Andy Mckee is an extraordinary guitarist with a fanbase in many countries thanks to his YouTube videos that have garnered over 100 million views!
 His 2001 instrumental piece “Drifting” is an absolute gem that focuses on the magic Mckee can spin with his renowned percussive fingerstyle.

-Guitar enthusiasts who want to work on acing complex acoustic techniques like tapping, percussive slaps, harmonics, partial capos should explore McKee’s rich body of work.
+Guitar enthusiasts who want to work on acing complex acoustic techniques like tapping, percussive slaps, harmonics, and partial capos should explore McKee’s rich body of work.
 In “Drifting,” you’ll hear several of these fascinating techniques along with hammer-ons and pull-offs in DADGAD tuning.
 Before you get started, you’ll have to tune the sixth string down to D, the second string down to A, and the first string down to D. Like other renowned fingerstyle players, Mckee too favors using alternate and open tunings in his work.
-He often these tunings with a regular or a banjo capo.
+He often does these tunings with a regular or a banjo capo.

 13. Norwegian Wood (Acoustic) by Colin Hay